 Should you need a taxi for a wheelchair user, the following telephone number could be useful:

 Taxi Amic: +34 93 420 80 88.
 Its fleet includes about 45 vehicles for wheelchair users.
-However if you can move to the front passenger seat unassisted, you can also any other taxi.
+However if you can move to the front passenger seat unassisted, you can also take any other taxi.

 Lowered footpaths for wheelchairs have been systematically introduced on Barcelona's streets.
 Vehicles illegally parked in no-parking zones in front of in disabled parking spaces or lowered footpaths will be towed away pretty quickly.
 Most museums are wheelchair accessible, as are the larger and more expensive restaurants.
 But also smaller bars are often accessible on the ground floor with a wheelchair, although here the toilet facilities are often not accessible.